pavondunbar/Irina/README.md

 **Main Section (under if __name__ == "__main__":):** When Irina is initialized, it welcomes the user and asks them to input their details through the gather_user_data function.
 It then passes the gathered data to predict_insurance to get the recommendations and reasons, which are printed out for the user along with a disclaimer.

-In conclusion, Baron is a comprehensive tool for traders to make informed decisions about options trading based on a combination of technical, fundamental, and volatility analyses.
-It provides transparency by explaining the reasoning behind each recommendation and includes a visual representation of stock price trends.
-Users are also reminded of the risks involved in options trading.

 Irina offers these benefits to users:

 **Personalized Recommendations:** Users receive insurance recommendations tailored to their individual circumstances and preferences, taking into account a wide range of factors including their financial situation, health status, and future plans.